qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/plotting/offline/fits/index.rst.txt

    See e.g. https://www.science.org/doi/suppl/10.1126/sciadv.aav1235/suppl_file/aav1235_sm.pdf, page 14 onwards.

    Args:
-       xdata: x data to fit (Vdc)
+       * xdata: x data to fit (Vdc)
-       ydata: y data to fit (dI/dV)
+       * ydata: y data to fit (dI/dV)
-       p0 (opt.): Initial guesses for jc, Rj, Rc, Vdc_0 and c (the constant offset).
+       * p0 (opt.): Initial guesses for jc, Rj, Rc, Vdc_0 and c (the constant offset).
            Format should be: [jc, Rj, Rc, Vdc_0, c]
-       inputinfo: A list containing the temperature in Kelvin.
+       * inputinfo: A list containing the temperature in Kelvin.
 If not provided, defaults to 0.02 K.
            Format should be: [T]

 .. py:function:: statistics(xdata, ydata, p0, inputinfo)

+   Return various statists from the data

+   Args:
+       * xdata: x data to use for statistics
+       * ydata: y data to use for statistics
+       * p0 (opt.): Either percentiles to return or weights of the weighted average.
+       * inputinfo: A string containing the statistics to return.
+Options are:
+           'mean', 'average', 'std', 'var', 'median', 'min', 'max', 'range', 'sum', 'skew', 'percentile', 'autocorrelation', 'autocorrelation_norm', 'all' (all except percentiles and autocorrelation), 'all1d' (all except percentiles, autocorrelation and skew).

+   Returns:
+       * result: A dictionary containing the requested statistics.
+If percentiles are requested, they are also included in the dictionary under the key 'percentiles'.

 .. py:data:: functions